 Consider this: Great Place to Work data show that Black employees are four times more likely to experience the workplace as unfair, compared to employees of all other races.

-While there’s inequities built into the “system,” the system in not apart from the individuals.
-Leaders are responsible for working on the system, but at the same time, are a part of that same system.
+While there’s inequities built into the “system,” the system is not separate from the individuals.
+Leaders are responsible for working on the system, but they are also a part of that same system.

 2. Remember the past and talk about the present

 With the focus of Black History Month being one of celebration, and rightly so, there’s also space for us to increase our awareness of present-day challenges.

 Over the past two years, issues of policing in communities of color has captured everyone’s attention.
 And the pandemic continues to have a disproportionate impact on people of color.

 Two years in, we’ve started to normalize things and move back to “business as usual.”
 However, we should pause to remember that we continue to experience a time of great uncertainty.

 Remote and hybrid work can make it harder to build connections and maintain a sense of well-being.
 The impact on working parents has been immense.

 For example, 60 percent of parents in the workforce are Black and our recent working parents research shows that Black mothers are 47% more likely to be experiencing workplace burnout.